-To receive more information about how to access Other Pre-employment Transition Services, please contact the VR office in your region.
+To receive more information about how to access other Pre-employment Transition Services, please contact your local VR office.

 Career Exploration and Counseling